Irish War of Independence: Peak of violence: December 1920 – July 1921

 During the following eight months until the Truce of July 1921, there was a spiralling of the death toll in the conflict, with 1,000 people including the RIC police, army, IRA volunteers and civilians, being killed in the months between January and July 1921 alone.
 This represents about 70% of the total casualties for the entire three-year conflict.
 In addition, 4,500 IRA personnel (or suspected sympathisers) were interned in this time.
 In the middle of this violence, de Valera (as President of Dáil Éireann) acknowledged the state of war with Britain in March 1921.

 Between 1 November 1920 and 7 June 1921 twenty-four men were executed by the British.
 The first IRA volunteer to be executed was Kevin Barry, one of The Forgotten Ten who were buried in unmarked graves in unconsecrated ground inside Mountjoy Prison until 2001.
 On 1 February, the first execution under martial law of an IRA man took place: Cornelius Murphy, of Millstreet in County Cork, was shot in Cork City.
 On 28 February, six more were executed, again in Cork.

-On 19 March 1921, Tom Barry's 100-strong West Cork IRA unit fought an action against 1,200 British troops – the Crossbarry Ambush.
+On 19 March 1921, Tom Barry's 100-strong West Cork IRA unit fought an action against 1,200 British troops—the Crossbarry Ambush.
 Barry's men narrowly avoided being trapped by converging British columns and inflicted between ten and thirty killed on the British side.
 Just two days later, on 21 March, the Kerry IRA attacked a train at the Headford junction near Killarney.
 Twenty British soldiers were killed or injured, as well as two IRA men and three civilians.
-Most of the actions in the war were on a smaller scale than this, but the IRA did have other significant victories in ambushes, for example at Millstreet in Cork and at Scramogue in Roscommon, also in March 1921 and at Tourmakeady and Carowkennedy in Mayo in May and June.
+Most of the actions in the war were on a smaller scale than this, but the IRA did have other significant victories in ambushes, for example at Millstreet in Cork and at Scramogue in Roscommon, also in March 1921 and at Tourmakeady and Carrowkennedy in Mayo in May and June.
 Equally common, however, were failed ambushes, the worst of which, for example at Mourneabbey, Upton and Clonmult in Cork in February 1921, saw six, three, and twelve IRA men killed respectively and more captured.
 The IRA in Mayo suffered a comparable reverse at Kilmeena, while the Leitrim flying column was almost wiped out at Selton Hill.
 Fears of informers after such failed ambushes often led to a spate of IRA shootings of informers, real and imagined.